hasura/public-graphiql/README.md

 ### Props

-defaultUrl - initial graphql endpoint to be loaded
+defaultUrl:string - initial graphql endpoint to be loaded

-defaultSubscriptionUrl - initial graphql subscription endpoint to be loaded
+defaultSubscriptionUrl:string - initial graphql subscription endpoint to be loaded

-defaultHeaders - initial set of request headers to be loaded; key/value object
+defaultHeaders:Record<string, string> - initial set of request headers to be loaded;

-defaultQuery - intial query to be shown
+defaultQuery:string - intial query to be shown

 All props are optional.